 Tour director-led walking tour in Carcassonne

-Tour director-led walking tour in Avignon, Visit to the Pont du Gard Roman aqueduct, Aix-en-Provence
+Tour director-led walking tour in Avignon, Visit to the Pont du Gard Roman aqueduct, Sightseeing stop in Aix-en-Provence

-Panoramic view of Monaco from Moyenne Corniche Road, Sightseeing stop in Pisa
+Panoramic view of Monaco from the Middle Corniche road, Sightseeing stop at Pisa's Leaning Tower

 Guided walking tour in Florence: Local guide, Visit to the Accademia, Visit to the nave of Florence's Duomo, Visit to the church of Santa Croce and its Pazzi Chapel, Stop at Leonardo's Leather Workshop